LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 SELECT *, strftime('%Y', sale_date) as sale_year FROM sales
 ```
-To display the results of this type of function, it is necessary to assign a name to the new column, otherwise, the resulting column will retain the name "strftime('%Y', sale_d[...].
+To display the results of this type of function, it is necessary to assign a name to the new column; otherwise, the resulting column will retain the name "strftime('%Y', fecha_venta)", which would be an unreadable designation for a report.
 ```sql
 SELECT amount, strftime('%Y',sale_date) as sale_year FROM sales;
 ```